NickSeagull/Avocado/README.md

-# Avocado
+# Avocado - A chat with Scala
-A chat with Scala
+## Implemented with Akka, Spray and more awesome stuff